|

 be fine anyway.

-After Thukla it was a steep way up to Lobuje from 1
+After Thukla it was a steep way up to Lobuje from 1 hour or so, the

-hour or so, the landscapes up here are really amazing, the trees have
+landscapes up here are really amazing, the trees have al gone and

-together they were already sick and tired of the them so he had to make
+already sick and tired of the them so he had to make plan to get rid of

-plan to get rid of them which was pretty hard being so stoned, I bet he
+them which was pretty hard being so stoned, I bet he is still working

-next morning early to go to Gorak Shep only a 2 hour walk with a few
+to go to Gorak Shep only a 2 hour walk with a few people I met from

-people I met from Bangladesh and the 37KG all-equiped-backpack-american
+Bangladesh and the 37KG all-equiped-backpack-american Christopher. (he

-people were carrying his stuff :-)
+carrying his stuff :-)

 | |